ayushjaink8/webScrapping/readme.txt

 cd webScrapping                                                    # enter into the project

-python -m venv venv                                          # Creating the virtual environment . venv/bin/activate                                          # Activate the virtual environment [ (venv) will appear in front of your directory ]
+python3 -m pip install --user virtualenv                        # install virtual environment python3 -m venv venv                                          # Creating the virtual environment . venv/bin/activate                                          # Activate the virtual environment [ (venv) will appear in front of your directory ]

 pip install -r requirements.txt                                 # Install all the requirements

-python scrap_properties.py                                         # run the code
+python3 scrap_properties.py                                         # run the code

 ################################################################################################